canro91/canro91.github.io/_posts/2021-06-21-WriteSimplerTestsTypeBuilderAndAutoFixture.md

 }
 ```

 With the `MakeOrderService()` method, we only deal with the mocks we care about in every test.
+The ones for `IStockService` and `IPaymentService`.

 <figure>
 <img src="https://images.unsplash.com/photo-1512207736890-6ffed8a84e8d?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxhbGx8fHx8fHx8fHwxNjIzNjkyODcw&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Men at work" />